 “The fact of the matter…” peppers responses from the man self-styled as Dr Food in my exclusive interview with Professor David Hughes.

-Relentlessly travelling the world, “I’m a pollinator [of ideas]” he told me when I bluntly brought up air miles before he was due to deliver the Bledisloe lecture at the Royal Agricultural University.
+Relentlessly travelling the world, “I’m a pollinator [of ideas]” he told me when I bluntly brought up his air miles just before he delivered the Bledisloe lecture at the Royal Agricultural University.
 “Today we are overwhelmed by information and finding the time to read it is exhausting”.

 He’s in demand as to his views on food cultures, systems, chains and trends including why “reducing risk from shorter supply chains is good for everyone”.
 Fashionable calls for transparency within the food system does not mean everyone wants to know what’s in their beef-burgers sold at football fixtures, but people overall “want to know they could access that information if they wanted to”.